 A thorough study of forms and constructions with constant exercises in translating Latin into English and English into Latin.
-The class is expected to complete a book like Collar & Daniel's First Latin Book.
+The class is expected to complete a book like Collar & Daniel's First Latin Book, begun before entering, and to do some easy translations.